Why use a safety valve with electrical monitoring?

 ZPM zero pressure monitoring

-The pressure monitoring system includes a two-pole positive-guided plunger-type switch with positive-opening contacts approved for safety category 4 applications.
-When the ZPM is used in conjunction with another safety function, a single pressure monitor is suitable for category 2 applications.
-Two independent units are suitable for pressure monitoring in category 3 or 4 applications.
+A single pressure monitor combined with another safety function is suitable for category 2 applications.
+Two independent units are suitable for category 3 or 4 applications.

 Suitable up to Category 4